abstrnoah/abstrnoah.github.io/pages/wiki/vim.md

   ways and haven't had time to make the transition, but I hear that it's nice over there.
 In particular, neovim supports [tree-sitter].

-* Vim is not an IDE, and you shouldn't expect it to be one.
+* ~~Vim is not an IDE, and you shouldn't expect it to be one.
 Nor is it an operating system (looking at you Emacs).
-It's just a damn good editor.
+It's just a damn good editor.~~
+  Update: I recently read [an article][arp242-ide][^1] and changed my mind on this point.
+The main reason I used to think it important to warn beginners that "Vim is not an IDE" was to encourage an open mind to the idea that an IDE is not always the best solution to all problems.
+But [arp242] is right: at this point, it doesn't really matter.
+"IDE" is poorly defined and, besides, Vim is capable of emulating any definition of IDE that I know.

 * Summary of Vim's __mental model__, which notoriously sets it apart from most other editors: